apache/spark/docs/streaming-programming-guide.md

 `spark.streaming.receiver.maxRate`.

 If using S3 for checkpointing, please remember to enable `spark.streaming.driver.writeAheadLog.closeFileAfterWrite` and `spark.streaming.receiver.writeAheadLog.closeFileAfterWrite`.
-You can also enable `spark.streaming.driver.writeAheadLog.allowBatching` to improve the performance of writing write ahead logs in driver.
-See [Spark Streaming Configuration](configuration.html#spark-streaming) or more details.
+By default, `spark.streaming.driver.writeAheadLog.allowBatching` is enabled to improve the performance of writing write ahead logs on the driver.
+See [Spark Streaming Configuration](configuration.html#spark-streaming) for more details.

 ***